andya17/andya17.github.io/_pages/webgis-portfolio.md

 <b>Modification of:</b> Production Assignment 6: Making A Google Map
 <b>Original feedback:</b> *While the TA graded my assignment, I did not receive written feedback on what to improve.* In the absence of feedback, I thought back on the course and considered what changes I could make to increase interactivity.

 <b>Description:</b> This product is a Google Map created using the Google Maps JavaScript API and the associated documentation for this service.
+The goal of the map is to present a series of features

+<b>Improvements made:</b>
+* Added pop-ups using JavaScript to show names of science buildings.
+* Added numerical glyph to feature pins to show an order by which a user may take a tour from one side of campus (Holdsworth) to the other (Morrill).